nsauzede/vga_generator/README.md

 * VGA Text - Generates text via a font ROM and values in BRAM
 * VGA Text P1 CCshield - Same as VGA Text, but uses a Classic Computing Shield (originally for Papilio Duo)
 * VGA Text P2 CCshield - Same as VGA Text, but uses a Classic Computing Shield and a Papilio Duo
+* VGA Text P2 LCD wing - Same as VGA Text, but uses an LCD wing and a Papilio Duo

 ## Links